Letssdothiss/610-L2/Testreport.md

 ## Test Report

-The following images are the results of the automated testing performed for the `StringCryption` library.
+The following images are the results of the automated testing performed for the `StringCryption` library.<br>
+The testing is automated using Junit 5.7.0. and all the tests are included in the repository in the [Test folder.](./src/Test/java/stringCryption/)

 #### StringManipulator class